mapillary/mapillary_tools/python/README.md

 **download_gpx_from_sequences.py**

-this scripts is a fast way to download  GPS traces from the sequences uploaded to mapillary inside a rect (min_lat, max_lat, min_lon, max_lon).
+this scripts is a fast way to download  GPS traces from the sequences uploaded to mapillary.
+Download traces inside a rect (min_lat, max_lat, min_lon, max_lon).

    python download_gpx_from_sequences.py min_lat max_lat min_lon max_lon [max_results] [filter_by_user_name]